gpac/gpac/README.md

 ## Testing
 GPAC has a test suite exercicing most features of the framework.
 The test suite is in a separate repository [https://github.com/gpac/testsuite/](https://github.com/gpac/testsuite/), but is available as a submodule of the GPAC main repository.
 To initialize the testsuite submodule, do `git submodule update --init`.

-For more details on the test suite, check the [testsuite readme](https://github.com/gpac/testsuite).
+For more details on the test suite, read [this page](https://github.com/gpac/gpac/wiki/GPAC_tests) and check the [testsuite readme](https://github.com/gpac/testsuite).

 Per-commit [build](https://buildbot.gpac.io/) and [tests results](https://tests.gpac.io) are available.